qdcmedia123/fbi-wanted-ws/README.md

 - Cluster monitoring tools
 - Resource Management
 - Keep evaluating the state of application
-- Brute Force Attack Prevention, Too many request
+- Too many request Prevention
 - Avoid DOS attacks by explicitly setting when a process should crash
-- While Developing pipeline creating github action and running testing and apply all Kubernetes setting from github
+- While Developing pipeline creating github workflow, github action and running testing and apply all Kubernetes setting from github, We can use jenkins server as well
 - etc

 ### Request
-Hope I will have opportunity to discuss how this application can be improved and more things which has not been done, How they can be accomplished
+Hope I will have opportunity to discuss how this application can be improved and more things which has not been done can be done in more practical way, How they can be accomplished